KiraLivingston/Bikesharing/README.md

 **Visual 4**

-This analytical table shows the use of bikes per hour by the days of the week.
-The data shows that there is more use early mornings and evenings on week days and heavy use throughout the weekend days.
+This analysis compares the useage between customers and subscribers, with gender use, and the breakdown of the days of the week.
+It seems that male subscribers tend to use the rideshare the most.

 ![Tableau Images/Trips by gender by weekday.png](https://github.com/KiraLivingston/Bikesharing/blob/main/Tableau%20Images/Trips%20by%20gender%20by%20weekday.png)

+**Visual 5**

 ![Tableau Images/Trips by weekday.png](https://github.com/KiraLivingston/Bikesharing/blob/main/Tableau%20Images/Trips%20by%20Weekday.png)